7cOs/autoLogOff/README.md

 User simply double-clicks the icon to sign out of Windows - obviating the need to press ctrl-alt-del buttons or other manual measures to acheive that purpose.

 ## Future
-Considers activating auto-sign out via recognised voice control or facial recognition and mental telepathy solutions.
+Considers activating auto-sign out via recognised speech synthesis, facial recognition, or mental telepathic solutions.